Why is it important to focus on healthy weight loss?

 You’ll start really tasting food again and engaging all of your senses.
 All without feeling like you’re depriving yourself or trying to use food as a compensation or coping method.
 Instead, you’ll be using food the way it’s intended – as a healthy fuel for your body and mind.

-How can you book a session start Healthy Weight Loss?
+How can you book a session to start your journey towards healthy weight loss?